softsys4ai/unicorn/README.md

 ```

 ## Transferability
-Unicorn supports both single and multi-objective transferability.
-However, multi-objective transferability is not comprehensively investigated in this version.
-To determine single-objective transferability of Unicorn use the following command:
+Unicorn supports both single and multi-objective transferability in online and offline modes.
+However, the current version is not tested for multi-objective transferability.
+To determine single-objective transferability of Unicorn please use the following command:
 ```
-python run_unicorn_transferability.py  -o objective -s softwaresystem -k hardwaresystem
+python run_unicorn_transferability.py  -o objective -s softwaresystem -k hardwaresystem -m offline
 ```
 #### Example
 To run single-objective ```latency``` transferability for ```Xception``` in ```JETSON TX2``` in the ```offline``` mode using Unicorn please use the following command: